Blake Lively And Ryan Reynolds In Domestic Bliss As Scarlett Johansson Divorces

 Despite these stabs, Blake Lively and Ryan Reynolds are doing their best focusing on their growing family.
 Not only do they clock in hours with their kids, but they often turn Hollywood events into date nights so that they can support each other’s work.

-Ryan Reynolds was nominated for Golden Globes this year and his wife Blake Lively was proud to be right by his side through it all.
+Ryan Reynolds was nominated at the Golden Globes this year and his wife Blake Lively was proud to be right by his side through it all.
 Unfortunately, he lost the prize to the other Canadian named Ryan… Gosling.

 A post shared by Blake Lively (@blakelively) on